QUintessential Texas RoadTrip

 STOP ONE/ LATE LUNCH: Stop in a riverside town for a Tex-Mex meal.
 Take time for a short stroll to stretch your legs after lunch or have a cup of coffee.

 AFTERNOON: Following lunch, you will head to the historic town of Fredericksburg.

 OPTION Explore the town on your own, do some souvenir shopping or wine tasting.

-OPTION Head out by car with your guide to visit a funky-rustic shop she loves and taste wine at a winery
+OPTION Head out by car with your guide to visit a funky-rustic shop she loves and enjoy wine-tasting at a winery.

 DINNER: Dine in one of the local’s favorite hipster restaurants located in a house.

 Moderate physical challenge: steep staircases and light hiking

 Recommended clothing: cowboy gear or “casual” with comfortable hiking shoes .

 Being a French-centered company, we tend to leave the wine-tasting for when you visit France with us… in Texas, we focus on the distilleries and beer breweries that dot the region which Texas has dubbed its “Wine Country”.
 The central town in this region has charming “old west” architecture and lots of souvenir shops and restaurants, which makes it a popular destination for local Texans and a great place to spend the night.
 In the morning, you’ll really be “roadtripping it” because this area is packed full of places to stop, ranging from a former US President’s ranch to an olive oil grove, and a state park.

 MORNING: Free time for souvenir shopping, relaxing or a visit to the museum.